 If you’ve never been to Washington, D.C., your mission is clear: Get thee to the National Mall and Capitol Hill.
 Within this roughly 2 1/2-by- 1/3-mile rectangular plot lie the lion’s share of the capital’s iconic attractions, including presidential and war memorials, the U.S. Capitol, the U.S. Supreme Court, the Library of Congress, most of the Smithsonian museums, the National Gallery of Art, and the National Archives.

-Beyond its iconic attractions lie the city’s charming neighborhoods, standalone museums, historic houses, and beautiful gardens; you don’t want to miss those, either.
-Tour national landmarks and you’ll gain a great sense of what this country is about, politically and culturally.
-Tour off-the-Mall attractions and neighborhoods and you’ll get a taste of the vibrant, multicultural local scene that is the real D.C.
-This chapter will help you do both.
+Beyond the Mall and its attractions, iconic or otherwise, lie the city’s charming neighborhoods, standalone museums, historic houses, and beautiful gardens; you don’t want to miss those, either.
+Tour national landmarks and you’ll gain a sense of what this country is about, both politically and culturally.
+Tour off-the-Mall attractions and neighborhoods and you’ll get a taste of the vibrant, multicultural scene that is the real D.C.

 Security precautions and procedures are a post-9/11 fact of life everywhere in America, but especially in the nation’s capital, thanks to the preponderance of federal structures and attractions that are open to the public.
 What that means for you as a visitor is that you may have to stand in line to enter a national museum (like one of the Smithsonians) or a government building (like the Library of Congress).
 At many tourist sites, you can expect staff to search handbags, briefcases, and backpacks, either by hand or by X-ray machine.
 Some sites, including the National Air and Space Museum, require you to walk past metal detectors.
 During the busy spring and summer seasons, you may be queuing outside as you wait your turn to pass through security.
 So pack your patience, but otherwise carry as little as possible, and certainly no sharp objects.
 Museums and public buildings rarely offer lockers for use by visitors.